nrpineda/plotlydiploy/README.md

 # Plotly & JavaScript

-In this project we utilized JavaScript to create a webpage that allows visitors to explore a dataset of Belly Button Diversity through interactive data visualizations along with Plotly for the creation of charts that are interactive.
+In this project we utilized JavaScript to create a webpage that allows visitors to explore a dataset of Belly Button Diversity through interactive data visualizations along with Plotly for the creation of charts that invite to further exploration in this research.

 [link to website](https://nrpineda.github.io/plotlydiploy/)